 With the gradual increase in the intensity of your yoga practice, you can rest assured to work on the overall health of your spine.
 The more strong your spine is, the better it can support your body for a longer time.

-It automatically results in the building of new muscle fibers in your body.
+It automatically results in the building of new muscle fibres in your body.
 Thus, you become stronger over time with improved flexibility.

 Not just the major visible muscles but also the smaller connective tissues are useful to improve your strength and raw power.
 When you work on the health of your connective tissue, you witness greater support to your spine.
 It is because of these smaller building blocks of muscles that you can win amazing feats in your life.